PoisotLab/ms_network_prediction/manuscript.md

-Ecological networks are quite sparse, and larger networks tend to get sparser [@MacDonald2020RevLin]; in other words, although networks are composed of a set of species pairs in interactions, they also form a much larger set of species pairs that do not interact.
+Ecological networks are quite sparse, and larger networks tend to get sparser [@MacDonald2020RevLin]; in other words, although networks are composed of a set of interactions between species pairs, they also form a much larger set of species pairs that do not interact.
 If we aim to predict the structure of networks from the "bottom-up"--- by considering each pairwise combination of
 $S$ different species---we are left with $S^2$ interaction values to estimate,